 You will also need a sheet of parchment paper for this recipe.
 In a pinch, if you do not have parchment, you can use the instructions for cooking the pizza in an oiled pan (on the bottom rack of the oven) in this recipe for potato pizza.

-We can get pretty great store bought pizza dough near here so I buy my dough.
+We can get pretty great store-bought pizza dough near here so I buy my dough.
+For a more nutritious option, you can make your own whole-wheat pizza dough.
 I have also used this crust recipe from King Arthur, and it is pretty good though not as chewy.

 Set it out on the counter (wrapped or in plastic so it doesn’t dry out) about an hour before dinner so that it will be relaxed and easier to roll out.